openaps/docs/docs/docs/walkthrough/phase-4/bluetooth-tethering-edison.md

 # Bluetooth tethering on Edison (optional)

-## Configure Bluetooth Low Energy tethering on Edison running Jubilinux [optional] This is still in testing as of 1-25-17
+## Configure Bluetooth Low Energy tethering on Edison running Jubilinux [optional]

 The Intel Edison can be tethered to a smartphone and share the phone's internet connection.
 Bluetooth tethering needs to be enabled and configured on the phone device and your carrier/plan must allow tethering.